A few weeks ago I dreamt about a country church.

 Reverend Jones, the Rector at the time, vowed that the church would be rebuilt, without diverting any money from outreach or missionary ministries.

+On Christmas Eve 1897, one year after the fire, the church I visited was opened for its very first service.
 In the same spirit, St. Stephen's outreach programs remain impressive.
 The Church offers a clothes closet, dental clinic, medical clinic and food pantry for local residents.
 And believe me when I say that many people here are in desperate need of those kind of services.

 The mission at St. Stephen's is "To Know Christ and Make Him Known in Word and Deed" and I think they are doing a wonderful job in fulfilling that mandate!